hinto-janai/festival/daemon/mdbook/src/command-line/flags.md

       --collection-path <PATH>
           Default PATHs to use for the `Collection`

-          Upon a `new_collection` JSON-RPC method call, if the `paths` parameter is empty, these PATHs will be scanned instead.
+          Upon a `collection_new` JSON-RPC method call, if the `paths` parameter is empty, these PATHs will be scanned instead.